-Expats moving to Ecuador will be overwhelmed by this compact country’s diversity and natural beauty.
-From its beautiful coastline and large swathes of Amazon jungle to the stunning peaks of the Andes, Ecuador is a breathtaking experience for all who visit.
+Expats moving to Ecuador are sure to be in awe of this compact country’s diversity and natural beauty.
+From its gorgeous coastline and large swathes of Amazon jungle to the stunning peaks of the Andes, exploring Ecuador is bound to be a breathtaking experience.

 Most expats live in the capital, Quito, or Ecuador’s most populous city, Guayaquil, while Cuenca is popular among retirees.
 Wherever expats decide to settles, they are sure to be embraced by a friendly local community.